 “The whole model hinges on excellent assessment, a rock-solid confidence that the student has mastered the student-learning outcomes,” the memo says.
 “If we know with certainty that they have, we should no longer care if they raced through the course or took 18 months, or if they worked on their courses with the support of a local church organization or community center or on their own.
 The game-changing idea here is that when we have assessment right, we should not care how a student achieves learning.
 We can blow up the delivery models and be free to try anything that shows itself to work.

 What the article doesn’t state is that these assessments need to be tied to a credible brand for them to be meaningful.
-In this transition period, other institutions, governments and companies, will need to know that learner competency was assessed in a rigorous way.
+In this transition period, other institutions, governments, and companies will need to know that learner competency was assessed in a rigorous way.
 The next big branding battle for colleges and universities may focus on competency assessment leadership.
 We might well see higher costs, for instance, for assessments based on the brand offering the competency recognition.
-Competency acknowledge by Stanford is worth more than competency acknowledged by your local community college.
-And this of course offers entirely new lines of business for struggling publishers trying to figure how to deal with the migration to electronic, and then open content.
+Competency acknowledged by Stanford is worth more than competency acknowledged by your local community college.
+And this, of course, offers entirely new lines of business for struggling publishers trying to figure how to deal with the migration to electronic, and then open content.
 They use their credibility and deep connections to their authors to create assessments for institutions.
 Strategic fallout of LeBlanc’s vision.